Food Systems Inventory Map

 Note: The northern map is only meant as informational and should not be used to compare assets or gaps across regions, as the data collection methods may have differed across regions.

-Creating an inventory of food systems initiatives, entities and services will allow us to identify promising practices and where more work might be needed to improve self-sufficiency and food security.
-These food systems map are linked with the Yukon Climate Change Inventory Map, which compiles information on climate change adaptation, mitigation and monitoring activities.
-As part of Year 3 (2019) of the Linking a Changing Climate with a Changing Traditional Diet project, AICBR will also be doing some face-to-face workshops in Yukon communities and developing some educational tools as part of the mapping outreach.
+Creating an inventory of food systems initiatives, entities and services will allow us to identify promising practices and where more work might be needed to improve self-sufficiency and food security, particularly as it relates to adapting to climate change.
+These food systems map are linked with the Yukon Climate Change Inventory Map, which compiles information on climate change adaptation, mitigation and monitoring assets.
+As part of Year 3 (2019) of the Linking a Changing Climate with a Changing Traditional Diet project, AICBR will be doing some face-to-face workshops across Yukon communities and developing some educational tools and knowledge products as part of the mapping promotion and outreach.
 In 2020, a second iteration of the food system and climate change maps will be completed to capture new or missing initiatives, not currently featured.
 If you have a project, you wish to see represented on the map - we invite you to fill out the online survey below.

 Read more about the Linking a Changing Climate with a Changing Traditional Diet project.